Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Proposed Method

 Based on the above observations, we decided to define a spatial loss term that maximizes the {\em absolute value} of the correlation with the PAN, so as to promote structural similarity irrespective of the correlation polarity.

 Note that we have also removed the bounding map $\rho^{\rm max}$ due to its limited reliability.
-However, we will show that a suitable hysteresis-based optimization schedule will prevent the injection of inappropriate PAN details in the pansharpened image.
+In fact, a suitable hysteresis-based optimization schedule will prevent the injection of inappropriate PAN details in the pansharpened image.

 Armed with our new loss, comprising the original spectral term (\ref{eq:LL}) and the new spatial term (\ref{eq:LSnew}), we can now pursue our original goal, that is, devising a pansharpening algorithm that provides a uniform quality across the whole spectrum.
 More precisely, considering that the various bands experience very different noise intensities, we aim at achieving a uniform {\em relative} quality, measured by the error normalized with respect to the EXP ideal interpolator (\ref{eq:relative}).